Non-coding DNA: Junk DNA

 Junk DNA is DNA that has no biologically relevant function such as pseudogenes and fragments of once active transposons.
 Bacteria and viral genomes have very little junk DNA but some eukaryotic genomes may have a substantial amount of junk DNA.
 The exact amount of nonfunctional DNA in humans and other species with large genomes has not been determined and there is considerable controversy in the scientific literature.

 The nonfunctional DNA in bacterial genomes is mostly located in the intergenic fraction of non-coding DNA but in eukaryotic genomes it may also be found within introns.
-It's important to note that there are many examples of functional DNA elements in non-coding DNA (see above) and there are no scientists who claim that all non-coding DNA is junk.
+There are many examples of functional DNA elements in non-coding DNA, and it is erroneous to equate non-coding DNA with junk DNA.

 Genome-wide association studies (GWAS) and non-coding DNA

 Genome-wide association studies (GWAS) identify linkages between alleles and observable traits such as phenotypes and diseases.
 Most of the associations are between single-nucleotide polymorphisms (SNPs) and the trait being examined and most of these SNPs are located in non-functional DNA.
-The association establishes a linkage that helps map the DNA region responsible for the trait but it doesn't necessarily identify the mutations causing the disease or phenotypic difference.
+The association establishes a linkage that helps map the DNA region responsible for the trait but it does not necessarily identify the mutations causing the disease or phenotypic difference.

 SNPs that are tightly linked to traits are the ones most likely to identify a causal mutation.
 (The association is referred to as tight linkage disequilibrium.)
 About 12% of these polymorphisms are found in coding regions; about 40% are located in introns; and most of the rest are found in intergenic regions, including regulatory sequences.